Project management training tailored to Local Government

 The course content and materials can be customised to your organisation, including logos, lingo, case studies and project management methodology.
 We also offer you the opportunity to use your own in-house specialist lecturers.

-Our Project Management programs for Local Government range from 1-2 day unaccredited Project Management Essentials courses, project management team building activities and simulations, Certificate IV in Project Management through to 6 day intensive Project Management Diploma qualifications – all tailored to the unique environment and needs of local government.
+Our Project Management programs for Local Government range from 1-2 day unaccredited Project Management Essentials courses, project management team building activities and simulations, through to 6 day intensive programs – all tailored to the unique environment and needs of local government.
 Training may be delivered in a single event or packaged into block sessions (concurrent days) or delivered one day per week, fortnight, or month, as per your organisation’s needs.

 Course content is structured into four training modules that follow the project life cycle, as follows: